GreengageDB/gpbackup/plugins/README.md

   aws_access_key_id: ...
   aws_secret_access_key: ...
   bucket: my_bucket_name
-  folder: greenplum_backups
+  folder: greengage_backups
 ```

 ## Verification using the gpbackup plugin API test bench

 We provide tests to ensure your plugin will work with gpbackup and gprestore.
 If the tests succesfully run your plugin, you can be confident that your plugin will work with the utilities.
-The tests are located [here](https://github.com/greenplum-db/gpbackup/blob/coordinator/plugins/plugin_test.sh).
+The tests are located [here](https://github.com/GreengageDB/gpbackup/blob/master/plugins/plugin_test.sh).

 Run the test bench script using: